ckmahoney/raudio/README.md

 Many tests will create files.
 It is intentional that the files are not deleted so the tester can manually inspect the generated asset at their leisure.

 Please make sure you have 1-3GB of disk space available before running the tests.

 You can remove the assets by using `rm -rf dev-audio`.

 ### Test Output

+A lot of tests will render audio samples featuring a speciifc feature of synthesis (ex. amplitude modulation, sequencing notes, stacking chords).

 Some tests may be non-deterministic in that they produce a variant in the set of all available frequency spaces of the input test.

 A new and possibly different version of the "same" sample will overwrite the previous version.

 Some tests take a long time to run because they enumerate all the available parameters.